-In order to refer to internal DSL variables defined in applicable to and transform to blocks of the transformation, we need to extract this information from the template definitions and pass that on to the matcher.
+To refer to internal DSL variables defined in applicable to and transform to blocks of the transformation, we need to extract this information from the template definitions and pass that on to the matcher.

 Why not use Langium for wildcard parsing?